-GM to spend more on electric vehicles, add 2 battery plants
+GM, Ford outdo each other with electric vehicle investments

 Ford said Wednesday the Lincoln brand’s first fully electric vehicle will go on sale next year, but gave no details.
 The company said that by mid-decade it expects that half of Lincoln’s global sales will be zero emissions vehicles.

-Shares of GM rose nearly 2% in premarket trading after the battery plant and spending announcements were made.
-They were trading at $61.95, near a record high.
-Ford shares were up slightly to $15.05.
+Shares of GM rose 2.6% in early trading Wednesday, after the battery plant and spending announcements were made.
+They were trading at $62.35, near a record high.
+Ford shares were up just under 1% to $15.12.

+GM also said that CEO Mary Barra is in Washington to meet with legislators and the administration of President Joe Biden on federal pollution and fuel economy standards.

+Biden is in the process of reversing former President Donald Trump’s rollback of pollution limits and plans to announce stricter standards in July.